GeekyHawks/react-native-ui-components/docs/Switch.md

 ## 📓 Notes

 - Fully theme-aware: extend color variants globally or per component.
-- Labels automatically align with the switch, spacing can be customized via `labelTextStyle`.
 - Recommended for simple boolean toggles in forms, settings, or preferences.
+- Accessibility-ready with label support and `accessibilityLabel`.
+- You can still pass standard View/Text props via `containerStyle` and `labelTextStyle`.